Counting subgraphs in fftp graphs with symmetry: Introduction

-Given $G\leqslant \Aut(\ga)$ and a subgraph $Z$ of $\ga$ with $G$-proper embeddings, we will consider the function $i_{(G,Z)}(n)$ counting the number of $gZ\subseteq \ga$, $g\in G$, such that $gZ$ {\it intersects} non-trivially the ball of radius $n$ centered at $v_0$.
 In a similar way, we denote by $e_{(G,Z)}(n)$ the number of elements of the $G$-orbit of $Z$ {\it embedded} in the ball of radius $n$.
-In order to count infinite subgraphs, we will need some mild convexity properties, which we define below.
+That is In order to count infinite subgraphs, we will need some mild convexity properties, which we define below.

 \begin{defn} Let $\ga$ be a graph and $Z$ a subgraph.
-For $v\in V\ga$, the closest point projections of $v$ onto $Z$ is denoted by $\pi_{Z}(v)\coloneq\{z\in VZ \mid \dist(v,z)=\dist(v, VZ)\}$.
+For $v\in V\ga$, the closest point projections of $v$ onto $Z$ is denoted by